bobbychen1999/js-calendar/README.md

 ### What is this repository for? ###

-* Jiazhi Chen and Martin Zhang's group repository for CSE 330S module5
+* Bobby Chen and Martin Zhang's calendar website
-* this project is a calendar website

 ### How do I get set up? ###